Statistics Estonia has introduced competition "Andmepärl 2023" to recognise outstanding data stories and infographics in Estonia.

 Announcing the winner

-Statistics Estonia announces the best data story and infographic winners and nominations on its website on 14 April 2022 and publishes a press release.
-The winner in each category receives a certificate of honour, a graphic piece of art by artist Ann Pajuväli and a 500-euro gift card (the winner can choose a gift card to a preferred bookstore or electronics store).
+Statistics Estonia announces the best data story and infographic winners and nominations on its website on 13 April 2023 and publishes a press release.
+The winner in each category receives a certificate of honour, a graphic piece of art by artist Ann Pajuväli and a 1000-euro gift card (electronics store).
 The winner in each category and the five best works are published on the website of Statistics Estonia.

 Statistics Estonia launched the competition “Andmepärl” in 2021 when the statistical office celebrated its 100th anniversary.
 Since 2011, Statistics Estonia has also awarded Albert Pullerits prize for young statisticians.